ducquyen/ocmod3-total-order-discount-plus/README.md

 Please feel free to contact me by email <underr.public@gmail.com> or through support form and comments on Opencart Marketplace (see links below).

 ## Features
-* Allows to make discount system based on sub-total price or product quantity in the cart.
+* Discount system based on sub-total price or product quantity in the cart.
 * Percentage or fixed discount type.
 * Low order price/quantity fee.
-* Multilangual - EN/UA/RU (new languages can be easily added).
+* Multilingual - EN/UA/RU (new languages can be easily added).
-* Does not change original files - OCMOD modification.
+* OCMOD - does not change original files.

 ## Change log
 * v1.1 (2018.11.12):